 Should you ever give a Form 1099 and a Form W-2 to the same worker?

 For example, you might hire a contractor to create a specific marketing campaign for your business.
 After the contractor’s work is done and the campaign is over, you decide that you want to hire an employee who will permanently do marketing for you.
 You end up hiring the contractor who did the previous campaign for you.
-You will need to file both Forms W-2 and 1099-MISC for this employee because they were both an employee and a contractor during the year.
+You will need to file both Forms W-2 and 1099-NEC for this employee because they were both an employee and a contractor during the year.

 Let’s look at another example.
 Let’s say you have an employee who helps create your product.
 This employee also has a snow removal business.
 During the winter, you hire the employee to clear your parking lot.
 While the worker is removing snow, they are a contractor.
 You will file a Form W-2 for the employee’s wages.
-And, you will file a Form 1099-MISC for the payments you made for snow removal services.
+And, you will file a Form 1099-NEC for the payments you made for snow removal services.